 Skip to main content

-Integrations let your firm’s existing tooling feed cf0’s brain.
-Once connected, the brain reads from these sources continuously — so when an analyst asks about a customer in Lab, the answer can pull from the Slack thread last week, the Notion deal page, the Gmail introduction from the founder, alongside the SEC filings.
-This is layer 01 (Inputs) of the stack, expanded beyond filings.
+Integrations let your firm’s existing tooling become a queryable source inside cf0.
+Once connected, cf0 reads from these sources continuously — so when an analyst asks about a customer in Lab, the answer can pull from the Slack thread last week, the Notion deal page, the Gmail introduction from the founder, alongside the SEC filings.

 Available integrations